AriFordsham/GHCWiki/darcs-repositories.md

 <th>The benchmark suite
 </th></tr></table>

-**Warning.**  The `testsuite` repository tickles a case-sensitivity bug in darcs, so on Windows (only) you can't do a full `darcs get` for `testsuite`.
+**Warning.**  Both the `ghc` and `testsuite` repositories tickle a case-sensitivity bug in darcs, so on Windows (only) you can't do a full `darcs get` for `ghc` or `testsuite`.
 Instead, either start with a tarball of the repository gotten from somewhere else, or do `darcs get --partial`.
 (The repository itself can't be fixed to avoid the bug, without messing up its history.)

 The following repositories are the "core" packages, that populate the libraries directory of a GHC tree: